pkuxkxjason/autovote/README.md

 ========

 * Vote automaitically with different ip addresses.
 It includes three parts:
+  * Scraper to some proxy website to get free proxy
   * Scheduler
-  * Proxy Services
+  * Voter
-  * Scraper - Send vote, analyze results, de-captcha